wildfly-swarm/process-monitor/README.md

 ### Sigar Installation

-Most of the process monitorin is done using sigar.
+Most of the process monitoring is done using sigar.
 It requires a native library to be present:
 (hyperic-sigar-1.6.4)

 ```